Mr-Smyth/sunwhere/testing.md

      * 1 warning to wrap the for loop in an if statement to prevent prototype errors.
   2. Ran the page multiple times:
       * console.logged the resulting array
-      * The array always displayed in correct order.
+      * The array always displayed in the correct order.
   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.